 But there also needs to be larger national-level storage to smooth periods when the direct supply of renewable energy is lower.
 There are a number of ways of doing this (Scotland already has a lot of ‘pump store’ where excess electricity is used to pump water up into reservoirs, which can then run back down through turbines which generate electricity when needed), but one is likely to dominate: hydrogen.
 At the moment using hydrogen to store energy is comparatively expensive because the technology is still developing and the market is currently small.
 But this will change; hydrogen is going to be crucial to decarbonising transport (it powers the fuel cells which will replace fossil fuels in large vehicles, ships and probably airplanes) and will increasingly become a highly sought-after resource.
 If Scotland moves quickly to develop this technology, we could have a valuable export commodity.

 Hydrogen is produced from electricity through electrolysis – an electric current is run through water and it breaks the water into hydrogen and oxygen.
 The hydrogen can be stored and then, when needed, can be used to power existing gas turbine generators.
 There is probably no nation in Europe with more potential for clean hydrogen and Scotland should seek to specialise in this.
 Although early electrolysis plants will be less efficient, as we build and operate them, Scotland will become one of the leading centres for hydrogen technology.
 As production becomes increasingly efficient, Scotland could gain a firm foothold in the global hydrogen market.
-We need to build approximately X electrolysis plants to meet demand and, as marine energy develops, explore ‘at sea electrolysers’ to produce hydrogen for export.
+Based on the world's current largest non-fossil fuel derived hydrogen plant, we need to build approximately 650 electrolysis plants to meet demand - though this number will reduce as technology improves the size and efficiciency of the plants.
+As marine energy develops, we can explore ‘at sea electrolysers’ to produce hydrogen for export.

 By the end of the 25 years of the Common Home Plan, Scotland must have stopped extracting oil and gas from its North Sea.
 To enable this transition the National Energy Company should do everything possible to build up domestic supply chains to create industries and jobs to replace those already being lost in the oil and gas sectors.
 Many of the supply chains for the oil industry can be redirected to provide the materials required for the roll-out of district heating.
 A National Diversification Agency should be set up to help establish new supply chains for the manufacture of the equipment needed for the electricity system